 To apply for an internship, please download an application, complete it and submit to Full Cycle.
 We encourage youth to submit their applications in person, but will certainly accept them by email, mail, or fax.

 Full Cycle also offers an opportunity for homeless and street-dependent youth ages 23 and under to build their own bike in our shop, using donated parts.
 Call 612-824-7581 to set up an appointment for the Free Bike Program.

 Outreach & Food Shelf (GFFY)

-Full Cycle also provides Street Outreach services and is responsible for creating the first of it’s kind, youth specific food shelf (Groveland Food for Youth) as part of Pillsbury United Communities.
-These services give homeless youth access to food, transportation, and support services, allowing them to earn a paycheck while gaining valuable essays online by essayonlinewriter.com employment skills and meeting basic health and safety needs.
-For more information, please call 612-824-7581.
+Full Cycle also provides Street Outreach services and is responsible for creating the first of it’s kind, youth specific food shelf (Groveland Food for Youth) now run by LSS.
+These services give homeless youth access to food, transportation, and support services, allowing them to earn a paycheck while gaining valuable employment skills and meeting basic health and safety needs.

 To reach a Street Outreach Worker, call StreetWorks anytime at 612-354-3345.
 Listen to the voicemail to hear who is on shift.
 Also, visit YSNMN.org or download the YSN app for a more complete, mobile, list of outreach workers and services offered in the Twin Cities.

 Our “Borrow-A-Bike” initiative allows partnering youth-serving agencies to keep a small fleet of Full Cycle bikes on site.
 Bikes are loaned out for a period of six months during the prime cycling season to be used by youth accessing those agencies as a means of healthy transportation and recreation.